Loader gif

 Vehicle expense deduction

 Being self-employed allows you to deduct vehicle expenses when you drive your personal car for business purposes.
-That includes instances like driving to see a client, to a store to pick up supplies for your business, or to a conference in another state.
+That includes instances like driving to see a client, to a store to pick up supplies for your business or to a conference in another state.
 And when it comes to deducting those travel expenses, you must choose to deduct either the standard mileage allowance or the actual cost of your gas, oil, and other expenses.
-The standard mileage allowance for 2020 is 57.5 cents per mile.
+The standard mileage allowance for tax year 2023 is 65.5 cents per mile (increasing to 67 cents per mile for 2024).

-Whichever method you choose, you must maintain good records.
-For each trip, make sure to diligently record the date, the number of miles, and the purpose of the trip.
-Calculate your deductible miles using TaxAct’s mileage reimbursement calculator.
+Whichever method you choose, you must maintain good bookkeeping for your .
+For each trip, make sure to diligently record the date, the number of miles and the purpose of the trip.
+There are some handy apps out there that can make this easy.
+You can also calculate your deductible miles using the TaxAct® Mileage Reimbursement Calculator.

-Remember to deduct the cost of parking and tolls.
-Those costs are deductible in addition to other vehicle expenses or the standard mileage rate.
+Remember, you can also deduct the cost of parking fees and tolls.
+Those costs are deductible in addition to other car expenses or the standard mileage rate, so make sure to include them in your recordkeeping.

-Here’s a list of common self-employed business travel expenses you can deduct:
+Here’s a list of common self-employed business travel expenses you can deduct as a taxpayer:

 • Lodging